camdenk/mlbplotR/README.md

 -   Create a package vignette
 -   Add in mean/median line geoms
--   Continue to add more player ids for headshots
+-   Continue to add player ids for headshots for those who haven’t played in the Statcast era
--   Create a function that returns a dataframe with player ids and teams played for in a given year
+-   Create a function that returns a dataframe with player ids